 A number of different simulation algorithms are available in S-GeMS The behavior of each algorithm is controlled through an XML file.
 Such an XML file can for example be exported from S-GeMS by choosing to save a parameter file for a specific algorithm.

 Such an XML formatted parameter is needed to perform any kind of simulation.
-A number of 'default' parameter files available using the Section 4.6, “sgems_get_par” function.
+A number of 'default' parameter files available using the the section called “sgems_get_par” function.
 For example to obtain a default parameter file for sequential Gaussian simulation use

 S = sgems_get_par('sgsim')